kurt-krueckeberg/data-structures-cplus/notes/tree234.rst

 **Special Fuse Case: the root**

-If the parent is a 2-node with two 2-node children, the parent is the root.
+If a 2-node has two 2-node children, the node is the root.
 We know this because this situation is always handled first as a special case, and once handled the root becomes a 4-node.
-If a child of the root must be converted from a 2-node child, we know the parent, the root, is a 4-node.
-Similarly if a child of this child, in turn, needs to be converted, its parent will not be a 2-node.
-The same thing applies likewise for all subsequent children.
+If a child of the root must subsequently be converted from a 2-node, we know its parent, the root, is a 4-node.
+And if a child of this child, in turn, needs to be converted, its parent won't not be a 2-node and similarly for all subsequent children.

-Note that when a fusion occurs, the total number of nodes is decreased by one, but **the tree remains balanced**.
+Note that when a fusion occurs, the total number of nodes is decreased by one, but **the tree again remains balanced**.

 .. note::
    If the key to be deleted is the largest key, there will be no in order successor; however, by applying the 2-node conversion technique above, we ensure that the tree will remain balanced.

 .. note::
     If the key is found in an internal node, the processes of finding its in order successor begins with the subtree rooted at the first child (to the right) that holds larger key(s).
 If this immediate child is a 2-node, it must be converted to a 3-node, but this conversion may also move the original key\ |ndash|\ down into the converted 2-node.
 It may or may not move as a result of stealing a key from a sibling, but if it does it becomes the first key.
-If a fusion happens, it becomes the 2nd key.
+If on the other hand a fusion happens, it becomes the 2nd key.
 This is handled in member function **get_delete_successor()**.

 Implementation of class tree234